 As a collaborator and sideman, Dave has worked with a huge range of musicians from very diverse backgrounds – in one-off projects to long-term partnerships.

 Since the mid 1990s he’s been working with award-winning trumpeter Colin Steele on a variety of projects including: Midnight Blue Band, Melting Pot, Masquenada, Colin Steele Quintet, Stramash and most recently in duo format.

-He has been pianist and arranger for all three albums by Colin’s Quintet as well as the debut release for the 10-piece Stramash.
+He has been pianist and arranger for all four albums by Colin’s Quintet as well as the debut release for the 10-piece Stramash.

 Dave have also worked extensively over the last decade with writer and story-teller Mike Maran on his theatre shows ‘Did You Used To Be R.D.
 Laing?’, ‘A Funny Valentine – The Story and Music of Chet Baker’ and he wrote the score for ‘Novecento – The Legend of 1900’.

 His duo with concertina virtuoso Simon Thoumire has also been a greatly admired musical partnership over the last decade.
 They first met whilst playing on a tour of Germany with the band Seannachie.
 It was clear that their playing complemented each other’s styles and they decided to make an album together.
 The CD “The Big Day In” was launched at Cape Breton’s Celtic Colours festival in October 2001.
 Since then they have played all over the UK, Europe, Canada & Australia, and have released a second album “Third Flight Home”.